-The Year of the Introvert by Michaela Chung is wholeheartedly pro-introvert, which I thought was fantastic, because so am I. The book defines introverts as "people who gain energy in solitude and lose energy in stimulating environments."
-The author's stance is that introversion is not a limitation.
-The tone has a motivational, coaching style as… Continue reading Book Review: The Year of the Introvert
+The Year of the Introvert by Michaela Chung is wholeheartedly pro-introvert, which I thought was fantastic, because I'm also an introvert and am very much pro-introvert.
+The book defines introverts as "people who gain energy in solitude and lose energy in stimulating environments."
+The author's stance is that introversion is not a limitation (amen to… Continue reading Book Review: The Year of the Introvert by Michaela Chung

 The Introvert Advantage: How Quiet People Can Thrive in an Extrovert World is written by psychologist Marti Olsen Laney, who is herself an introvert.
 She observes that we live in a culture that values extroversion, and cites Dr. David Myers, who identified extroversion as a prerequisite trait for happiness in his book The Pursuit of Happiness.… Continue reading Book Review: The Introvert Advantage

-A little while back I was reading a blog post that talked about Dr. Elaine Aron's book The Highly Sensitive Person.
+A little while back I was reading a blog post that talked about Dr. Elaine Aron's book The Highly Sensitive Person (affiliate link).
 I thought huh, sounds like I'm probably one of those.
-So I picked up the book from the library and had a read, and it got me thinking about traits and illness and all… Continue reading Not-So-Highly-Sensitive Person
+So I picked up the book from the library and had a read.
+It got me thinking about trait, illness, and all… Continue reading Not-So-Highly-Sensitive Person

 Depression is a profoundly isolating illness, as many mental illnesses can be, and as my illness progresses in many ways I find myself evolving into a hermit of sorts.